Find help from free hearing aid programs.

 Locate help with paying for hearing aids from government agencies, charities, and various non-profit organizations.
 The type of assistance offered will vary by program.
 Some resources will provide discounts or free hearing aid to low income clients.
 Other resources will provide direct financial aid for purchasing hearing aids or they will pay for any health insurance premiums or costs.
 In some cases insurance coverage can be arranged for those that qualify.

 While some private or public health insurance plans may provide these devices to participants, this is not common.
 In fact, the federal government does not even require this type of assistance to be provided through Medicaid.
 Some states may offer limited supplemental coverage though.
 It is always a good idea to call your insurance carrier and see if there is any coverage available for hearing aids or assistive technology.

 If a child has some form of hearing loss, they may be able to receive assistance if their Individualized Education Program allows it.
-This will normally involve providing them with some form of assistive technology.
+This will normally involve providing them with some form of free assistive technology.
 Much of this is regulated by the Individuals with Disabilities Education Act.
 There are rules in place for Deaf and Hard of Hearing Students.